-Mattis posts pictures of them together now and then but has maintained privacy in sharing detail about his girlfriend.
+Mattis posts pictures of them together now and then but has maintained privacy in sharing details about his girlfriend.

 However, from the pictures that he posts on his Instagram, it is clear that the couple has great chemistry with each other and is very much in love.

-Once high school was over, he joined the Wharton School of business of the University of Pennsylvania.
+Once high school was over, he joined the Wharton School of Business at the University of Pennsylvania.

 He completed college in 2016 with a degree in finance and operations management.

 Read about the four-time American Olympian who waved the flag of the USA at the closing ceremony of the 2020 Tokyo Olympics, Kara Winger.

 Mattis joined the track and field as a discus thrower during his high school days as a hobby.
 However, he was more focused on earning money than pursuing a career in the discus throw.

 So, he became more focused on getting an internship and a stable job rather than establishing himself as a star athlete.

 While still in college, he did a three-month internship with the Garrison Group.
 When this was over, he got jobs in his college in various positions.